Exponentially Faster Massively Parallel Maximal Matching: Introduction

 \section{Introduction}

-The success of modern parallel frameworks such as MapReduce~\cite{DBLP:journals/cacm/DeanG08}, Hadoop~\cite{DBLP:books/daglib/0025439}, or Spark~\cite{DBLP:conf/hotcloud/ZahariaCFSS10} has resulted in an active area of research over the past few years for understanding the true computational power of such systems.
-The {\em Massively Parallel Computations} (\MPC{}) model, which provides a clean abstraction of these frameworks, has become the standard theoretical model for this purpose (see Section~\ref{sec:mpc} for the model).
+The success of modern parallel frameworks such as MapReduce~\cite{DBLP:journals/cacm/DeanG08}, Hadoop~\cite{DBLP:books/daglib/0025439}, or Spark~\cite{DBLP:conf/hotcloud/ZahariaCFSS10} has led to an active line of research for understanding the true computational power of such systems.
+The {\em Massively Parallel Computations} (\MPC{}) model provides a clean abstraction of these frameworks and has become the standard theoretical model for this purpose (see Section~\ref{sec:mpc} for the model).

 In this work, we consider the {\em maximal matching} problem in the \MPC{} model.
-It is one of the most fundamental graph problems in parallel and distributed computing with far reaching practical and theoretical implications.
+It is one of the most fundamental graph problems in parallel and distributed computing with far-reaching practical and theoretical implications.
 The study of maximal matching can be traced back to \PRAM{} algorithms of 1980s \cite{DBLP:conf/stoc/Luby85, DBLP:journals/ipl/IsraelI86, DBLP:journals/jal/AlonBI86} and has been studied in various computational models since then.

 In the \MPC{} model, maximal matching is particularly important; an algorithm for it directly gives rise to algorithms for $1+\varepsilon$ approximate {\em maximum matching}, $2+\varepsilon$ approximate {\em maximum weighted matching}, and $2$ approximate {\em minimum vertex cover} with essentially the same number of rounds and space.
 Each of these problems has been studied on its own \cite{DBLP:conf/stoc/CzumajLMMOS18, DBLP:journals/corr/abs-1709-04599, DBLP:conf/podc/GhaffariGKMR18, assadiedcs, DBLP:conf/spaa/AssadiK17, DBLP:conf/spaa/BehnezhadDETY17, DBLP:journals/corr/abs-1807-08745, DBLP:conf/spaa/AhnG15}.